mlabs-haskell/gov/gov-docs.md

 - UserStakeDetail Token -> Governance Validator script (decrement `UserStakeDetail.amountStaked` by `WithdrawAct.amount`)
 - Withdrawal $GOV UTXO (contains WithdrawAct.amount of GOV) -> User Wallet
 - (Optional) Remainder UTXO (contains any $GOV from input which exceeds `WithdrawAct.amount` -> Governance Validator Script
-- (optional) BalanceRecord Token -> Governance Validator (set `BalanceRecord.originalTxOutRef` to the consumed TxOutRef if it was a `Nothing`)
+- (optional) BalanceRecord Token -> Governance Validator
-- BalanceRecord Token (MINTED) -> Governance Validator (set `balanceAfterTx` field to the new balance the user holds in the stakepool following the tranaction)
+- BalanceRecord Token (MINTED) -> Governance Validator (set `balanceAfterTx` field to the new balance the user holds in the stakepool following the tranaction, set `lastBalanceRecordTimeStamp` to the timestamp of the OTHER BalanceRecord one was presented and matches `UserStakeDetail.

 ### DelegateVote
 Purpose: To allow a user to vote on one's behalf.